alephium/www/src/content/news/First-Zealy-Sprint-Ends-3c85aef9ed13/index.md

 _The Zealy sprint has come to an end on Dec 17h at 3PM CET, marking the end of a fun and instructive period about the Alephium Bridge and the broader ecosystem!_

-We want to thank our community for its impressive participation in the Zealy sprint and add a special thanks to the <a href="https://twitter.com/Blockflow_DAO" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/Blockflow_DAO" rel="noopener" target="_blank">Blockflow Alliance DAO</a> which is co-sponsoring this first sprint edition!
+We want to thank our community for its impressive participation in the Zealy sprint and add a special thanks to the <a href="https://twitter.com/Blockflow_DAO" data-href="https://twitter.com/Blockflow_DAO">Blockflow Alliance DAO</a> which is co-sponsoring this first sprint edition!

 ### Awesome Engagement!